top of page

 In spite of this, you will find health care providers (HCPs), who believe that many mothers can’t make enough milk, and that formula in a bottle is just as good as breastfeeding.

 In addition most physicians, including pediatricians, receive very little education in breastfeeding and no supervised practical training when they go to med school.
-Pharmaceutical companies know this, and provide infant feeding education through samples of formula, gifts, golf vacations and fancy lunches.
+Pharmaceutical companies know this and provide infant feeding education through samples of formula, gifts, golf vacations and expensive lunches.
 Similac has even put their formula sales pitch onto an iPad that they give to doctors, so they have a script to follow.

 If you have an HCP who understands and supports you in breastfeeding, that is wonderful!
 If your HCP is able to answer all your questions about breastfeeding, then you have found a real treasure.
 Appreciate them!